jiaoshijie/nvimPreviewImg/README.md

 ## Requirement

-- `sudo pacman -S ueberzug` or `pip3 install ueberzug` to show image in terminal.
+- `pipx install ueberzug` to show image in terminal

 ## TODO